University of Mumbai – Department of Law

 1. Does the University of Mumbai offer LL.B. directly through its Department of Law?

-No. The Department of Law does not offer LL.B. directly.
-Undergraduate law programmes are conducted through affiliated colleges under the University of Mumbai.
+No. The Department of Law primarily focuses on postgraduate and research programmes.
+Undergraduate legal education is generally offered through affiliated law colleges under the University of Mumbai system.

-2. Is the LL.M. from the University of Mumbai worth it?
+2. Is the LL.M. programme at the University of Mumbai suitable for postgraduate legal studies?

-Yes.
-The LL.M. programme is suitable for students interested in legal research, specialisation, and academic careers, especially due to its strong academic environment.
+The LL.M. programme is designed for students interested in advanced legal studies, specialisation, research, and academic development.

 3. What is the admission process for LL.M. at the University of Mumbai?